Surgical Case Library

 Colorectal

-Fibromas are benign mesenchymal tumors, which are characterized by smooth nodules composed of fibrous or conne...
+<p><strong>Fibromas are benign mesenchymal tumors, which are characterized by smooth nodules composed of fibro...

 This case represents a unique reported instance of a giant anal fibroma coexisting with Crohn's disease, with no prior similar cases found in the English literature, making the association and pathogenesis unclear.

-Proximal-Type Epithelioid Sarcoma
+Proximal-Type Epithelioid Sarcoma.

-Epithelioid sarcoma was first described in 1970 by Enzinger as a rare soft tissue sarcoma which characteristic...
+<p><strong>Epithelioid sarcoma was first described in 1970 by Enzinger as a rare soft tissue sarcoma which cha...

 Proximal-type epithelioid sarcoma is an extremely rare histological variant with very few reported cases in the literature, especially presenting with widespread metastases and rapid clinical decline.